The 2018 AMA Racing rulebook and these Supplemental Rules will govern these events.

-2. To be eligible for NEPG series awards, a rider must compete in at least 50% of the total number of events.
-The series overall championship will count the riders scores from all rounds and each class championship will drop their 2 lowest scores from the total number of events.
+2. To be eligible for NEPG series awards, a rider must compete in at least 4 less than of the total number of events.
+The series overall championship will count the riders scores from all rounds, the NE Pro 2 class championship will drop their lowest single score and all remaining class championships will drop their 2 lowest scores from the total number of events.

 Restart formats also use "transfer sections" to get you from one "points taking" section to another.
 These are essentially "free time" sections in which there cannot be a check.

 If you took your route sheet from your last Enduro and changed the secret checks that were placed at the beginning of a points taking section to “start controls” you have the restart format.
 Random secret checks will not be used in a restart format, because the riders will be able to transfer from the previous emergency out check to the next start control without having to keep time.